SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation: Proposed Approach

+Before manual labeling started, we first generated various types of weak labels from ground-truth strong labels and conducted experiments to compare their performance in our manuscript in Table~\ref{label_type}.
+We find the performance mainly relies on the labeled segment sizes, i.e., the larger the better.
+According to our observation, the largest segment of each instance is usually the most central one, so we consider it can represent the location of the instance.
+During the annotation process, we ask the annotators to click on the point on the largest segment of the instance to show the location and consider the largest segment of an instance as the most representative segment.
+If it is hard to distinguish the largest segment (e.g. the sizes of some large segments for an instance are almost equal), we allow the annotators to click the point on the most central segment.
+With the help of over-segmentation, these location annotations are automatically extended into segments as seg-level labels.

 To annotate seg-level labels, we design a WebGL annotation tool in the browser.
+Fig.~\ref{annotation} shows the interface of our annotation tool, which includes a scene display window on the left and a control panel on the right.
+The annotator can rotate and pan the scene to browse and annotate seg-level labels by mouse clicking.
 Different from point-level labels that annotate every point in the scene, we click on one point per instance to indicate its location and give its semantic class.
-In order to annotate more precise locations, we ask the annotators to click the point on the most representative segment of the instance.\footnote{If an object instance is divided into several unconnected large parts, we click one point on each of them.} With the help of over-segmentation, these location annotations are automatically extended into segments as seg-level labels.
-In this paper, we consider the largest segment of an instance as the most representative segment.
-If it is hard to distinguish the largest segment, e.g. the sizes of some large segments for an instance are almost equal, we allow the annotators to click the point on the most central segment.
-See supplementary for more annotation details.